assemblymade/meta/app/views/help/questions/building.markdown

 title: What happens if development stops on an app?
 ---

 If an idea doesn't get and/or sustain support Assembly may decide to retire it.
 We'll notify the inventor and all the contributors.
-Assembly will also change the source code license to the MIT license and all non-code contributed work will be released under the [Creative Commons Attribution Non-Commercial 3.0 Unported License](http://www.google.com/url?q=http%3A%2F%2Fcreativecommons.org%2Flicenses%2Fby-nc%2F3.0%2Fus%2F&sa=D&sntz=1&usg=AFQjCNGD0KjEha9wLevv3yo3xo6SQsKLXw).
+Assembly may also change the source code license to the MIT license and all non-code contributed work will be released under the [Creative Commons Attribution Non-Commercial 3.0 Unported License](http://www.google.com/url?q=http%3A%2F%2Fcreativecommons.org%2Flicenses%2Fby-nc%2F3.0%2Fus%2F&sa=D&sntz=1&usg=AFQjCNGD0KjEha9wLevv3yo3xo6SQsKLXw).